MfFischer/ghibli-3d-printable-ai-generator/README.md

 3. **No API setup needed!**

+   The app uses a **hybrid AI system** with two 100% free services:
+   - **imgtoimg.ai**: TRUE image-to-image transformation when you upload photos
+   - **Pollinations.ai**: Text-to-image generation when creating from scratch

-   The app uses [Pollinations.ai](https://pollinations.ai/) which is 100% free and requires no API key!
-Just run the app and start generating images.
+   Both services require **no API keys or authentication**!
+Just run the app and start creating.

 4. **Run the development server**
    ```bash